The HistoryAccess.com Interview:

 Q. Could you comment, Jim, on the economic value of a history museum to a small town such as Chadron?

 I might also mention a couple of intangibles in terms of our impact.
 It’s very agreeable to the morale of folks around here to know they have a good museum in their midst, and that people come from all over the world to see it.
-They realize they’re not quite as isolated as they might think they are.
+They realize they’re not quite as isolated as they might have thought.

 Also, I’ve always hoped the museum would make some contribution toward better understanding among the races.
 As a kid growing up in this area I encountered the fact that a lot of people didn’t appreciate Native American culture one bit.
 Today, Native American culture is a vibrant part of Chadron, partly due to societal changes, partly due to things we’ve done at the museum.
 Native Americans in this area are very proud of the museum.
 They see that it’s in large part about their ancestors.